-- Are less than 18 years old - Struggle with written or spoken English - Don't like mixing with people from other cultures or countries - Want to earn a top salary straight from school - Would prefer to go straight to university or settle down in the UK - Don't want to invest time in training to be a TEFL teacher
+- Are less than 18 years old

+- · Struggle with written or spoken English

+- Want to earn a top salary immediately

+- Don't want to invest time in training to be a TEFL teacher

 "TIFL can be an excellent way to gain temporary work experience for your CV.
 Or, it could be the start of an exciting career in travel and teaching.